agtrinidad/greenthumb_garden_0924/README.md

 The included notebook (greenthumb_garden_0924.ipynb) demonstrates Python-based data cleaning.
 A Python script version of the same is included (gtgarden_script.py).
 Its output (greenthumb_garden_clean.csv) reflects the dataset post-processing.

-The included Tableau workbook (greenthumb.twb) reflects this cleaned version of the available data.
+The included Tableau workbook (greenthumb.twb) reflects this cleaned version of the available data. <br>
 [An interactive version is hosted here, hosted on Tableau's website.](https://public.tableau.com/app/profile/avery.trinidad7926/viz/GreenThumbCommunityGardens/DASHBOARD)

 ---------------------------------------------------------------------------------------------------------------